wiseman-timelord/TimeBars/README.md

 # TimeLoop
 ### Status
 Working.
-Some further development remaining, works already as intended.
+Some further development remaining, works already as intended...
+- Function for initialization and display configuration.
+- Function for proper exit procedure.

 ##
 ### Description